-TC Action: Approve the UPWP Prospectus to be implemented in the development and execution of the FY22-23 UPWP.
+TC Action: Recommended the Board adopt the UPWP Prospectus resolution for implementation in the development and execution of the FY22-23 UPWP.

 Board Action: Adopt the UPWP Prospectus resolution for implementation in the development and execution of the FY22-23 UPWP.